adaltas/node-http-status/README.md

 Additionally, HTTP code names and messages are respectively accessible with the name "{code}_NAME" and "{code}_MESSAGE".

+Extra status code are also made available.
+They are grouped by categories.
+Specific properties are exported by `http-status` under the property `extra` followed by the category name.
+Also, extra code are merge with regular status code and made available as modules available inside `http-status/lib/{category}`.
+Available categories are:

+- `unofficial`
+  This represent a list of codes which are not specified by any standard.
+- `iis`
+  Microsoft's Internet Information Services (IIS) web server expands the 4xx error space to signal errors with the client's request.
+- `nginx`
+  The NGINX web server software expands the 4xx error space to signal issues with the client's request.
+- `cloudflare`
+  Cloudflare's reverse proxy service expands the 5xx series of errors space to signal issues with the origin server.

 ## API

 This module is very simple.
 A documentation would be more complicate than reading the [original code](./src/index.litcoffee).